zilto/vscode-hamilton/README.md

 ## TODO
 - Allow to select individual functions from module to build graph
 - Provide language support to write Hamilton Python functions
+- Serialize webviews to cache
+- Autorefresh DAG with validation